sotosoc/bible_ventilated/README.md

 Using LaTex my format includes the following:

-- Line-and-a-half Spacing the text.
+- Line-and-a-half spacing the text.

 - Breaking text into clauses, somewhat like poetry.

-- Break sections across pages.
+- A distinct section per page (where possible).
   This document is a midpoint between a word document and a powerpoint presentation.
   Thus, this has not been created to be as a printed book.